Eye of the Beholder

 How did this happen?

-The concept is the same.
-The materials are the same.
+The concept was the same.
+The materials were the same.

 The only variable?